Plant Nutrition

 Pierre is studying grapevine physiology under the supervision of Dr. Markus Keller.
 He has a background in agriculture, viticulture, enology and teaching.
 Pierre is focusing on nitrogen fertilization and studies the impact of foliar-applied and soil-applied nitrogen on grape composition

-Santosh Kalauni, PhD student, Oregon State University
+Santosh Kalauni, MS student, Oregon State University

 Nataliya Shcherbatyuk, Postdoctoral Researcher, Washington State University.